behzadrigi/deliverable-arbitration-suite/CONTRACTS.md

 Holds a client's funds in escrow for a piece of work and releases them only once GenLayer validators independently agree on whether the delivered evidence satisfies the agreed specification.
-Also provides a recovery path so funds are never permanently locked.
+Provides two separate recovery paths so funds are never permanently locked, no matter which stage an agreement gets stuck at.

 **How consensus is used**

 `evaluate_deliverable` runs a custom leader/validator function.
-The leader asks an LLM to compare the specification against the submitted evidence and return one of ACCEPTED, REJECTED, or PARTIAL, plus a percentage for PARTIAL.
-Every validator independently re-runs the same comparison.
-Only the objective `decision` field must match across validators; the free-text reasoning and the exact percentage are allowed to vary slightly between independent LLM calls, so only the field the outcome actually depends on is bound by consensus.
-The decision/percentage combination itself is validated inside the leader function before it can ever reach state (ACCEPTED must carry 100, REJECTED must carry 0, PARTIAL must carry 1-99), with a second defense-in-depth check at the point of state mutation.
+The leader asks an LLM to compare the specification against the submitted evidence and return one of ACCEPTED, REJECTED, or PARTIAL.
+For ACCEPTED the percent must be exactly 100, for REJECTED exactly 0, and for PARTIAL the LLM must pick one of a small fixed set (25, 50, or 75).
+Every validator independently re-runs the same comparison, and `validator_fn` requires BOTH the decision field AND the percent field to match exactly across the leader's run and each validator's run.
+Restricting PARTIAL to three discrete buckets, rather than an open 0-100 range, is what makes genuine agreement on the payout-relevant number realistic; an open range would rarely produce identical values across independent LLM calls.

+`release_funds`, `cancel_agreement`, and `propose_resolution` are
-`release_funds` and `cancel_agreement` are fully deterministic and do not use consensus, since moving already-agreed-upon funds is a mechanical bookkeeping step, not a judgment call.
+fully deterministic and do not use the Equivalence Principle, since moving already-agreed-upon funds, or checking whether two parties independently proposed the same outcome, are mechanical operations, not judgment calls.

-**Terminal settlement and recovery**
+**Terminal settlement and two recovery paths**

-- `release_funds` can only be called once an agreement has reached ACCEPTED, REJECTED, or PARTIAL, and only once per agreement.
+- `release_funds` can only be called once an agreement has reached ACCEPTED, REJECTED, or PARTIAL, and only pays out once per agreement.
 ACCEPTED sends the full amount to the worker, REJECTED returns the full amount to the client, and PARTIAL splits the amount according to the agreed percentage.
-- `cancel_agreement` lets the client reclaim the full deposit, but only while the agreement is still PENDING and the worker has not yet submitted anything.
-This prevents funds from being locked forever if a worker never engages, without allowing a client to cancel after work has already been submitted for evaluation.
+- `cancel_agreement` (pre-submission recovery) lets the client reclaim the full deposit, but only while the agreement is still PENDING, i.e. before the worker has submitted anything.
+- `propose_resolution` (post-submission recovery) covers the case where evidence has been submitted but `evaluate_deliverable` is never successfully called.
+Either the client or the worker can propose a decision and percent; the agreement only settles once both sides have independently proposed the exact same outcome.
+  Neither party can force a result alone, and no block timestamp is required, since `gl.block.timestamp` does not exist in this SDK.
-- Value is sent using GenLayer's documented value-transfer pattern, `gl.get_contract_at(address).emit(value=amount).__receive__()`, which performs a real transfer to a client or worker address.
+- Value is sent using GenLayer's documented value-transfer pattern, `gl.get_contract_at(address).emit(value=amount).__receive__()`.

 **Safety properties**